 At Thrace Group, the core of all our business practices is the creation of value for society and the environment, while operating under a strong governance framework.
-Our environmental strategy, within the framework of the circular economy and climate change, includes actions such as production of sustainable products, waste reduction, utilization of recycling opportunities, investment in renewable energy sources, and reduction of greenhouse gas emissions.
+Our environmental strategy, within the context of circular economy and climate change, includes initiatives such as producing sustainable products, reducing waste, maximizing recycling capabilities, investing in renewable energy sources, and minimizing greenhouse gas emissions.
 The exceptional performance of our Group is reflected in evaluations received from reputable independent international organizations, which serve as strong evidence of our team's efforts and underscore our commitment to the principles of sustainable development.